Bloody Sunday 1972

 29 January 1998 U.K Prime Minister Tony Blair made a statement to the House Of Commons

 The Bloody Sunday Inquiry was then launched but none of the members of the British Paratroop regiment had ever been found guilty for their crimes, even today.
-The Inquiry has been completed and a reported has been drafted although the British have refused to hand over the details to the victims families until it is review by British politicians.
+In 2010 the British Prime Minister, David Cameron, condemned the Bloody Sunday killings and made an apology.